orangejuice/blog/data/activity/book-如果我们无法以光速前行-2022/record.en.md

 ---
-title: If We Can't Travel at the Speed of Light
+title: If We Cannot Travel at Light Speed
-slug: if-we-cant-travel-at-the-speed-of-light
 category: book
 status: todo
 rating: 0